 Step 1: Apply for Admission

-As a new student (or if you’re transferring from another college, or if you’re a prior student and requesting to be re-admitted), you’ll need to complete the admission application process before you can register for classes.
+As a new student, a transfer or a readmission, you’ll need to complete the admission application process before you can register for classes.

 If you plan to complete a certificate or degree program you are classified as a degree seeking student.
 If you don’t plan to complete a program, you’re considered a non-degree seeking student.
 This is important because if you plan to apply for financial aid or veterans benefits, you must apply as a degree seeking student.

 After submitting your admissions application, you need to contact your high school and all previously-attended colleges and order official transcripts.
 They must be mailed directly to NMSU Grants, 1500 N. Third Street, Grants, NM 87020.
+We accept official electronic transcripts, which may be emailed to email@example.com.
 If you have a GED, all transcripts must be ordered through Diploma Sender at www.diplomasender.com.